skylartrangla/tokyo.lastbus/README.md

 > A procedural night-scene experiment exploring how weather, lighting, sound, and small environmental details change the feeling of waiting for the last bus.

 **Last Bus** is an interactive Tokyo bus-stop mood study made with Three.js.
-Change the rain, fog, lighting, traffic, ambient sound, scene seed, and time of night—then enter Photo Mode to compose and save a frame.
+Change the rain, fog, lighting, traffic, ambient sound, scene seed, and time of night-then enter Photo Mode to compose and save a frame.

 ## Features